 ‘You told her!?!’
 Teddy stares accusingly at Derek whose lips curl at the corners as he tries not to laugh.
 ‘Asshole!’

-‘It was you?
-The boy?
-It was you, huh?’*** Suddenly he seems to grow darker somehow, and his eyes glint as he follows her movements.
-‘So that’s why you… you…’ She puts a hand in front of her mouth and bites on her knuckles hard to keep her from screaming before scrambling off the bed and fleeing out of the room…
+‘So that’s why you… you… I saw you.
+In the woods.
+The… The…’ She puts a hand in front of her mouth and bites hard on her knuckles to keep her from screaming.
+Choking on her tears, she scrambles off the bed and flees out of the room.

 ‘What are you waiting for?’
 Ted looks accusingly at his brother.
 ‘You can’t just let her run off like that!’

 Taïga’s slams her door shut as Derek skids around the corner.
 He stops, breathing hard, not from the run, but from the stress.
 He hesitates in front of the closed door.
 He can hear her breath on the other side, but instead of knocking he turns on his heels and walks away.
 He stops short in front of the stairs, swearing softly.
 Angry with himself for being such a coward, he walks back again letting his hand hover over the doorknob before passing it through his unruly hair instead.
 He exhales softly… and knocks.